Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Main results

 Our convergence theory is stated below, whose proof is deferred to Section~\ref{sec:pf-thm-main}. \begin{theorem} Suppose that Assumptions~\ref{ass:low-dim}, \ref{ass:bounded} and \ref{ass:score-error} hold.
 Assume that $T > 1$, $\kappa \le 0.9$, $1/\mathrm{poly}(k) \lesssim \delta<1$ and $d = O\big(\mathrm{poly}(k)\big)$.
 Then the DDPM sampler~\eqref{eq:DDPM-update} satisfies

 \end{theorem}

 The KL divergence upper bound in Theorem~\ref{thm:main} can be divided into three parts.
 The first two terms on the right-hand side of \eqref{eq:KL-main-result} capture the time discretization error of the DDPM dynamics (namely, the error incurred when discretizing \eqref{eq:ddpm-mu-oracle} as \eqref{eq:ddpm-mu}), the third term on the right-hand side of \eqref{eq:KL-main-result} reflects the effect of the score estimation error, whereas the fourth term corresponds to the initialization error (namely, the error induced by drawing $Y_0$ from $\mathcal{N}(0,I_d)$ rather than the distribution of $X_T$).
 Note that we are comparing the DDPM output with $q_\delta$ (i.e., the distribution of a slightly noisy version of the data) rather than $\Pdata=q_0$, as adding a little Gaussian noise helps avoid some highly irregular cases.
 For this reason, $\delta>0$ is commonly referred to as the early stopping time in prior theory.
 Note that $\delta$ can be taken to be very small, ensuring that $q_\delta$ is exceedingly close to $\Pdata$.
+The assumption $\kappa \le 0.9$ can be replaced by a more general condition $\kappa \le 1-\varepsilon_\kappa$ for any small constant $\varepsilon_\kappa>0$, which still suffices for the analysis.

 Next, we instantiate Theorem~\ref{thm:main} to the specific discretization schedule described in \eqref{eq:constant-exponential-stepsize}, in order to obtain a clearer picture about how DDPM adapts to unknown low-dimensional structure. \begin{corollary} Suppose that Assumptions~\ref{ass:low-dim}, \ref{ass:bounded} and \ref{ass:score-error} hold.
 Choose $T = c_T\log(d/\varepsilon)$ for some large enough universal constant $c_T>0$.
 Then the DDPM sampler~\eqref{eq:DDPM-update} with the discretization schedule \eqref{eq:constant-exponential-stepsize} achieves